desantilisa/PIMPNet3D/README.md

 Test a trained PIMPNet: main_test_pimpnet.py

-Link to the weights of the trained PIMPNet available in "models" folder.
+Link to the weights of trained PIMPNet(s) available in "models" folder.